JackSzwergold/Writing/memories/Learning How to Ride a Bike.md

 By Jack Szwergold

-**QUICKNOTES**: How I learned how to ride a bike when I was a kid on Surf Avenue in the 1970s, and how my sister resented it and abused me after it happened.
+**QUICK NOTES**: How I learned how to ride a bike when I was a kid on Surf Avenue in the 1970s, and how my sister resented it and abused me after it happened.

 ***